deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 them were able to discuss what had happened the night before, as they were finishing the washing up.

-“Did you…” she cleared her throat. “…Was it…okay?”
+"Did you…" she cleared her throat. "…Was it…okay?"

 He took her hand.
-“It was…kind of awkward.” he confessed.
+"It was…kind of awkward." he confessed.

-“Yeah…” she nodded agreement.
-“I’m sorry…”
+"Yeah…" she nodded agreement.
+"I’m sorry…"

-“No, no…it was great!
-Uh…maybe we, uh, just need to practice.”
+"No, no…it was great!
+Uh…maybe we, uh, just need to practice."

 She thought about that, put her head on one side, put the last fork on the drying rack and vanished into the bedroom.

-“Uh, Ava…?”
+"Uh, Ava…?"

 Her shirt flew out of the door.
-“So let’s practice!” she called.
+"So let’s practice!" she called.

-“Oh!
-Right!”
+"Oh!
+Right!"
 He tripped over his own socks in his rush to pull them off and join her.

 They practiced.